Does Long COVID Lead To Alcohol Intolerance?

 • worsened asthma

-Alcohol Abuse And COVID-19
+Alcohol Use Disorder And COVID-19

-Rates of relapse among those in recovery from alcohol use disorder have also reportedly increased – due to similar risk factors, as well as challenges accessing treatment.
+Rates of relapse among those in recovery from alcohol use disorder have also reportedly increased, due to similar risk factors, as well as challenges accessing treatment.

 Changes in drinking behavior, either drinking more or less than usual, can affect your alcohol tolerance, as well as the impact of alcohol on your life.

-Alcohol abuse has been associated with:
+Alcohol use disorder has been associated with:

 • risk of certain cancers